halujeff5/Movie_Rec_Sys_Spacy/README.md

 # Movie_Recommender_Spacy

 ### First_NB.ipynb is the project's main file
+### Untitled.ipynb is a scrapbook for the recommendation algorithm done on another (not as comprehensive) movie dataset

 This movie recommendation engine was created using Spacy word embeddings and computing the dot product and cosine similarity of the word embeddings.
 A word embedding is a vector representation of the word or words and in the case of Spacy, a 300 dimensional vector representation.
 After computing the dot product and cosine similarity I was able to return the top 5 movies in similarity.
 The dataset I used was from Kaggle link: https://www.kaggle.com/bandikarthik/movie-recommendation-system a 20,000 movie dataset with user ratings, titles, tags, timestamps, genres etc. The word embeddings were created off the tags of the movies.
 The tags contained summary descriptions of the movies which proved useful for our NLP application.